El jinete negro

-El jinete negro is a 1961 Mexican film directed by Rogelio A. González.
-A western parody with an early appearance by Mauricio Garcés, it was one of three ranchera comedies that year by González based on screenplays by Janet Alcoriza (formerly Raquel Rojas) and Fernando Galiana.
+El jinete negro is a 1961 Mexican film directed by Rogelio A. González and starring Julio Almada, Mauricio Garcés, María Eugenia San Martín and Kippy Casado.
+It is a western parody with an early appearance by Garcés, it was one of three ranchera comedies that year by González based on screenplays by Janet Alcoriza (formerly Raquel Rojas) and Fernando Galiana.
 The other two were El buena suerte and Paloma brava.